 3.4 Million Homeowners Skip Payments.
 But Many Are Scared, Say Congress Needs To Act

-Jasmine Esposito-Gullo lost most of her income since she arranges concert tours for musicians.
+Jasmine Esposito-Gullo lost most of the income she makes arranging concert tours for musicians.
 The coronavirus pandemic has shut down those tours.
 Like many other homeowners, she says her lender told her that if she skips mortgage payments on her Long Island, N.Y., home — as Congress says she can — the consequences will be punishing.

 "You know, it stresses us out," she says.
 "It's like a black cloud hanging over my head."